10. Promised Land (2012)

 Boston cop Billy Costigan (Leonardo DiCaprio) goes undercover to get dirt on crime boss Frank Costello (Jack Nicholson).
 Billy makes progress gaining Frank’s trust quickly and all is good.

-Well, it is until we met career criminal parading around as a state trooper Colin Sullivan (Matt Damon).
+Well, it is until we met career criminal parading around as a state trooper Colin Sullivan.
 Colin has weaseled his way into the department to no protect and serve but to rob and steal for Frank too.

 But both men’s true identities cannot go unknown forever.
 All parties concerned figure something is going on and it’s every man for himself.